ibm-mas/gitops-demo/README.md

 ## Setup Mongo
 IBM Maximo Application Suite and the the IBM Suite License Service depend on MongoDB.
-In this demonstration, we will make use of AWS DocumentDB (DocDB).
+In this demonstration, we will make use of [AWS DocumentDB](https://aws.amazon.com/documentdb/).
 It is possible to use other MongoDB providers with MAS Gitops, but this is not covered in this guide.

-The `mas gitops-mongo` function  will provision a 3 node `db.t3.medium` DocDB instance in your AWS account.
-It will register a new secret (`<account>/<cluster>/mongo`) in AWS Secrets Manager holding all the information necessary to connect to this DocDB instance.
+The `mas gitops-mongo` function  will provision a 3 node `db.t3.medium` DocumentDB instance in your AWS account.

+It will also register a new secret (`<account>/<cluster>/mongo`) in AWS Secrets Manager holding all the information necessary to connect to this DocumentDB instance.
 This will be used by the IBM Suite License Service and any instances of IBM Maximo Application Suite installed on this cluster.

 ```bash